Skip to content

 Section titled “Immediate and Late Phases of Type I Allergy”

-The basic pathogenesis of allergic conjunctivitis is a type I (immediate) allergic reaction.
+The basic mechanism of allergic conjunctivitis is a type I (immediate) allergic reaction.

-Section titled “Mechanism of Giant Papillary Conjunctivitis”
+Section titled “Mechanism of giant papillary conjunctivitis”

 The pathogenesis of ocular complications characteristic of AKC is summarized as follows5, 12).